Try This Tibetan Dream Yoga Meditation For Lucid Dreams Tonight

 Make The Most Of Meditation And Lucid Dreams By Doing Tibetan Dream Yoga

 Lucid dreaming began with Tibetan Dream Yoga , which also goes by the name Milam.
 This dream yoga is an advanced lucid dreaming technique for yogis.
 It is a tantric practice that was created by the Tibetan guru Marpa.
+And it is a great way to go deep in meditation.

 Tibetan Dream Yoga aims to increase conscious awareness during dreaming.
 Traditionally, students would use this as a way to understand the dream state.